codefluorite/demo-repo/README.md

 Fluorite CaF2

-Fluorite (also called fluorspar) is the mineral form of calcium fluoride,
+Fluorite (also called fluorspar) is the mineral form of calcium fluoride.

+## testing this